 With automation, reading data from a text file is a common scenario.
 Most programming languages have at least one way of reading text files, and PowerShell is no exception.
 The PowerShell

-Get-Content cmdlet reads a text file’s contents and imports the data into a PowerShell session.
+Get-Content cmdlet, a PowerShell tail equivalent, reads a text file’s contents and imports the data into a PowerShell session.

 Get-Content cmdlet is an indispensable tool when you need to use text files as input for your script.
 Perhaps your PowerShell script needs to read a computer list to monitor or import an email template to send to your users.
 PowerShell